Alphidex/Reverse/README.md

 Reverse Engineering a Game Engine

 ## TO DOs:
-### General
-1. Create a Light Class and make it Inherit from Mesh
+1. Setting up the Light class and model.
+2. Cleaning up the other files/classes.
-2. Experiment with other Models
+3. Experiment importing other models.

-### Features
-1. Rotating, Translating, Scaling Objects in Game
-2. Work on UI
-3. Create axis
+4. Add world basis.
+5. Add feature to modify model position, size and rotation in real time.
+6. Work on UI, has to be delayed.
+I don't know how to display text.
+Need to finsish course on OpenGL.

 ---